Ferd656/Ferds-EpicEnchancements/README.md

   - Helmet Moder Ygg

 - **Balanced and progressive recipes**
-  Each upgrade requires advanced materials and resources worthy of a true Norse warrior.
+  Each upgrade requires advanced materials and resources worthy of a true Norse warrior (configurable via DragonRiders.conf file).

-- **Full integration with the BlackForge station**
-  Upgrades are performed at the BlackForge, ensuring only the bravest and most prepared can reach the highest levels of power.

 ---

 ## 🪓 Installation

 1. Install the [DragonRiders](https://thunderstore.io/c/valheim/p/Yggdrah/DragonRiders/versions/) mod by Yggdrah.
-2. Download or build **FerdItemsUp** and place it in your `BepInEx/plugins` folder in your Valheim installation.
+2. Download or build **TweakTheEpic** and place it in your `BepInEx/plugins` folder in your Valheim installation.
-3. Start the game and enjoy the new upgradeability for your DragonRiders armor.
+3. Start the game and enjoy the new features.

 ---

 ## ⚒️ Technical Details

 - This mod requires **DragonRiders** as a hard dependency.
-- Recipes and upgrade materials are carefully balanced for challenge and progression.
 - Compatible with BepInEx and Harmony.